ChengshunShang1996/EDEM_basic_tutorial_Gitbook_source_code/README.md

 I plan to write a simple tutorial for Kratos DEM.

+There are two reasons:

+(1) Writting it down can help myself remember it for a longer time.

+(2) Maybe this can help the beginner who want to use Kratos DEM to run their cases.

-But I haven't found time to do this.
+I do not really have too much time to do this.

+But I will keep update it once I have time.

-The link to it: https://chengshunshang1996.github.io/1st-gitbook/
+The link to the Gitbook: https://chengshunshang1996.github.io/1st-gitbook/

-（To be updated）